 A lease obligates both you and your landlord for a set period of time, usually a year.
-Under a typical lease, a landlord can't raise the rent or change other terms, until the lease runs out (unless the lease itself provides for a change, such as a rent increase mid-lease).
-A landlord can't force you to move out before the lease ends, unless you fail to pay the rent or violate another significant term, such as repeatedly throwing large and noisy parties.
+Under a typical lease, a landlord can't raise the rent or change the lease until the lease ends (unless the lease itself provides for a change, such as a rent increase mid-lease).
+A landlord can't force you to move out before the lease ends, unless you fail to pay the rent or otherwise violate a significant lease term, such as repeatedly throwing large and noisy parties.
 In these cases, landlords in Colorado must follow specific procedures to end the tenancy.
-For example, your landlord must give you three days' notice to pay the rent or leave (Colorado Rev. Stat. § 13-40-104(1)(d)) before filing an eviction lawsuit.
-If you have repeatedly violated any clause in the lease, your landlord may give you an unconditional quit notice that requires that you move out immediately.
+For example, your landlord must give you ten days' notice to pay the rent or leave before filing an eviction lawsuit.
 (Colo.
-Rev. Stat. § 13-40-104(1)(e.5)).
+Rev. Stat. § 13-40-104(1)(d) (2022).)
+If you have repeatedly violated any clause in the lease, your landlord may give you an unconditional quit notice (a notice without any chance to remedy the violation) that requires that you move out within ten days.
+(Colo.
+Rev. Stat. § 13-40-104(1)(e.5) (2022).)

 There are some important exceptions to the blanket rule that a tenant who breaks a lease owes the rent for the entire lease term.
-You may be able to legally move out before the lease term ends in the following situations.
+You might be able to legally move out before the lease term ends in the following situations.

 If you enter active military service after signing a lease, you have a right to break the lease under federal law.
 (War and National Defense Servicemembers Civil Relief Act, 50 App.
 U.S.C.A. § § 501 and following.)
 You must be part of the "uniformed services," which includes the armed forces, commissioned corps of the national Oceanic and Atmospheric Administration (NOAA), commissioned corps of the Public Health Service, and the activated National Guard.
 You must give your landlord written notice of your intent to terminate your tenancy for military reasons.
 Once the notice is mailed or delivered, your tenancy will terminate 30 days after the date that rent is next due, even if that date is several months before your lease expires.

-State law (Colo.
-Rev. Stat. § 38-12-402) provides early termination rights for tenants who are victims of domestic violence, given that specified conditions are met (such as the tenant providing a copy of a police report).
+Colorado law provides early termination rights for tenants who are victims of domestic violence, so long as specified conditions are met (such as the tenant providing a copy of a police report).
+(Colo.
+Rev. Stat. § 38-12-402 (2022).)

 Landlords in most states (for example, Arizona) must make a reasonable effort to rerent their units when a tenant breaks a lease, rather than charge the tenant for the total remaining rent due under the lease.
 In Colorado, an old case imposes this duty on commercial landlords (Schneiker v.
 Gordon, 732 P.2d 603 (Colo.
 1987)), but did not specifically extend the duty to landlords renting residential property.
 However, the case strongly suggested that such a duty would be fair and appropriate, and over the years, courts in many counties and cities have apparently taken the hint and required landlords to "mitigate damages" by trying to rent their property reasonably quickly, keeping their losses to a minimum.
 Unless you're advised differently by a local lawyer, you should assume that the duty to mitigate will apply to your landlord.